concept-not-found/patcom/README.md

 #### TC39 pattern matching proposal `and` combinator + `or` combinator

-Note the usage of `and` in this example is purely to capture the match and assign it to `dir`.
+Note that the usage of `and` in this example is purely to capture the match and assign it to `dir`.

 <!-- prettier-ignore -->
 ```js